flex-storefront/flex-docs/src/content/docs/storefront/Features/authentication.md

 ## Configuration

 Flex Storefront uses the OAuth protocol to connect to Commerce Cloud (or any OAuth-compliant backend infrastructure).
-The project needs to be configured with those keys in the `.env` file:
+The project needs to be configured with the following keys in the `.env` file:

 - `HYBRIS_BASE_URL`: Base URL of the Commerce Cloud backend
 - `HYBRIS_CLIENT_ID`: OAuth client ID created in the Backoffice
 - `HYBRIS_CLIENT_SECRET`: OAuth client secret created in the Backoffice

-On app startup, the app checks for a valid token on the app storage, then the HTTP client is configured with the `Authorization` header.
-So all user-related route can use the shortcut value `current`.
+On app startup, Flex Storefront checks for a valid token within the secure app storage, then the HTTP client is configured with the `Authorization` header.
+Following this, all user-related routes can use the shortcut value `current`.
 Example: `/occ/v2/catalog/users/current/orders`

 ## Login state

-The `AuthRepository` is the unique source of truth know whether the user is logged in or anonymous.
+The `AuthRepository` is the single source of truth to know whether the user is logged in or anonymous.
 This repository is a singleton with the same lifetime as the application.
-It must be init on startup with `instance.init()`.
-This method must be executed prior to any network requests.
+It must be initialized on startup with `instance.init()`.
+This method must be executed prior to any network requests being made.

 ### Authentication status in the UI